 Similarly, findings from a number of studies that utilize multiple lines of support indicate a similar trend.
 Interventions that include school, community and home-base support are typically most effective at reducing overweight and obesity.
 On the other hand, school or home-base only interventions tend to be ineffective.
 Thus, the trend indicates that with more support comes more success.
 37

-3. Lifestyle Changes can Affect Childhood Obesity in America
+3. Lifestyle Changes can Affect the Childhood Obesity Epidemic in America

 Interventions should not only attempt to help the child lose weight, but adopt new lifestyle changes that continue into adulthood.
 If these attempts fail long term, particularly in the age group of 12 years old and under, there is evidence that such can lead to eating disorders.
 For instance, in one study of 588 participants, researchers found a strong association between weight loss attempts in childhood and the development of binge eating disorder (BED) in adulthood.
 Participants were only eligible if they had a BMI of more than 25kg/m2 or 24kg/m2 and at least one risk factor for cardiovascular disease.
 The risk associated with the development of BED as a result of weight loss attempts in childhood proved linear with respect to age of first attempt.
 Therefore, the younger the child at their first attempt to lose weight, the greater the risk of developing BED.
 38